salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.cancel.md

 If the command continues to run after the wait period, the CLI returns control of the terminal window to you.

-# flags.verbose.summary

-Show verbose output of the deploy result.

-# flags.concise.summary

-Show concise output of the deploy result.

 # flags.async.summary

 Run the command asynchronously.
 This will immediately return the job ID.
 This way, you can continue to use the CLI.